Program failures and the US Census Bureau, a reminder

 At the time, I remember digging into the details of his testimony along with some general research into the program itself.
 It became apparent that this specific program failure accounted for between $2 to $3 billion of spend.

-So, recently I was travelling on the subway in New York and spotted an ad encouraging participation in the census.
+So, recently I was traveling on the subway in New York and spotted an ad encouraging participation in the census.
 It brought back memories of my research and it prompted me to wonder how the census was going from a back office or IT program perspective.
 Did they ever automate any of it I wondered?

 I went to the census website to discover that you could not fill out the form online.